-Supplemental Materials S5: Unstandardized beta weights (months of vocabulary delay) for the model of vocabulary delay selected by AIC.
+Supplemental Materials S4: Unstandardized beta weights (months of vocabulary delay) for the model of vocabulary delay selected by AIC.

-Supplemental Materials S6: Unstandardized beta coefficients (months) for the model of age at diagnosis selected by AIC.
+Supplemental Materials S5: Unstandardized beta coefficients (months) for the model of age at diagnosis selected by AIC.

-Supplemental Materials S7: Unstandardized beta coefficients (months) for the model of age at intervention selected by AIC.
+Supplemental Materials S6: Unstandardized beta coefficients (months) for the model of age at intervention selected by AIC.

+Supplemental Materials S7: PDF containing all figures and tables with their captions in situ (for reader/reviewer ease).